nithril/xml-stream-css/README.md

 CSS matcher
 ------------------

-Thinks get tough when the path is not limited to one element and include attributes `/foo/bar[attr='value']`
+Things can get tough when the path is not limited to one element and include attributes `/foo/bar[attr='value']`

+Pseudo java code:

 ```java
 try(InputStream is = new FileInputStream('foo.xml')){